-- 3. Open a query file or create a new query and click the Execute ! icon on the toolbar.
+- 1. On the ribbon, click the Tools tab. - Click Query Tool.
+The Query Tool opens. - Open a query file or create a new query and click the Execute elicon on the toolbar.
 Your query results display in the Results box. - 4.
-Click the Save Result Set as CSV ☐ icon displayed next to the Restrict row count to box.
+Click the Save Result Set as CSV icon displayed next to the Restrict row count to box.